 The rubber method will make the hair stick to whatever you are using.
 They sell rubber brushes but you can also use rubber gloves (think dishwashing gloves) too!
 All you have to do is rub the area and the hair will follow.
 We're giving this one a 5/10 stars.
 However, unless you want a good arm workout, this method might not be for you.

 Velvet lint brushes are nice because they are reusable, unlike their tape lint roller counterpart.
 They work pretty well and they aren't hard to clean off after!
 We would rate this one an 8/10 stars.

 Pumice stones are usually used to remove dead skin from your feet, however, these rough rocks can also be used to remove pesky hairs from your upholstery!
 Just lightly slide the stone across the fabric and watch it work its magic!
 We only recently found out about this method, and although it’s cool to use the stone in a new way, I wouldn't say it has the best results.
 There were still some stuck on hairs that wouldn’t budge.
 We're giving this one 4/10 stars.

 The Dryer Sheet Method

-Have you ever been running late throwing on your outfit and when you think your all good to go you notice the horrifically hairy scene on your clothes?
-Been there, did that.
+Have you ever been running late throwing on your outfit and when you think you're all good to go you notice the horrifically hairy scene on your clothes?
+Been there, done that.
 Here's your solution!
 Take your clothing and put it in the dryer with dryer sheets!
-The sheets will attract the hair off of your clothes on onto them.
+The sheets will attract the hair off of your clothes onto them.
 As a bonus, you'll have fresh-out-of-the-dryer warm clothes.
 Who doesn't love that?!
 We give this method 8 /10!

 We hope these methods help you guys out!
 We would love to see your pets!
 Tag us in your pictures with your furry friends @Polyandbark on Instagram and make sure to follow us to see our stories.
 We always have someone’s puppy in the office, along with discounts, giveaways, and behind-the-scenes sneak peeks!